dkharazi/notes/content/notes/probability_theory/bias.md

 - Our goal is to find a model that has low bias and low variance

 ### Decomposition of Error
-- An error is the difference between our true value and our observed value
+- Error is the difference between the true value and observed value
 - We typically refer to our population parameter as our true value
 - An error is typically represented as a combination of a bias component, variance component, and irreducible errors:

 $$ Error = Bias^{2} + Variance + Irreducible Error $$

-- Bias can be thought of as the difference between our true value and our prediction:
+- Bias refers to the difference between a true value and a prediction:

 $$ Bias = \text{E}[\hat{\theta}] - \theta $$